 Verna Dunshee Loop Trail

 At less than a mile long, this is as flat and paved as you can get on the Sleeping Lady and the go-to for the stroller set who want to climb a mountain.
 It’s still Mt.
 Tam, however, so beware of some narrow passes and steep outlook points.
 Find the Verna Dunshee Loop on Mt.
 Tam’s East Peak, by the visitor center ($8 to park), and look forward to a front-row view of the Pacific Ocean and SF Bay.

 Location: East Ridgecrest off of Pantol, Mill Valley

 Corte Madera Creek Path, Greenbrae

-A favorite with locals on bikes, with dogs, and pushing strollers, this wide, easy path begins with a neat playground (Hal Brown Park) sectioned off for preschoolers and for older kids.
+A favorite with locals on bikes, this wide, easy path begins with a neat playground (Hal Brown Park) sectioned off for preschoolers and for older kids.
 If you can convince the kids off the climbing structure, you can walk with them from here all the way into Ross.

 Location: Bon Air Rd., Greenbrae